 Blinkered thinking happens when we only see part of the picture.
 We see the world in terms of extreme opposites: either “utter failure” or “success beyond our wildest dreams.”
 We make mountains out of molehills or we ignore the elephant in the room.
 Reality, of course, lies somewhere in between.

-To get a better grip on what is really happening, we first need to notice that the blinkered or extreme thinking is happening.
+To get a better grip on our understanding of what is happening, we first need to realise that the blinkered or extreme thinking is happening.
 The key sign to look out for is the use of ‘extreme’ words such as “everybody”/“nobody,” “always”/“never,” “impossible”/“inevitable”, and so on.
 If we are suffering from the extreme thinking ourselves, these can be surprisingly difficult to spot.
-But anyone who is using words like these is likely to be suffering from extreme thinking.
+But anybody who uses words like these might well be suffering from extreme thinking.

-And all of this is another step forward in using change to become stronger and more valuable.
+And all of this is another step forward in understanding the situation more clearly, so that we can use change to become stronger and more valuable.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.